goodbomb/angular-gulp-browserify-starter/README.md

 NOTE: This same process applies to sub-modules, except you will treat the module directory as the root path, create a ```moduleConfig.js``` file where you will define module-specific states and options, and then require the sub-module in the module's ```index.js``` file.
 You could actually do this with the main ```modules``` directory, and use it to "require" all of your modules instead of app.js and simply call ```require('./modules').name``` instead of ```require('./modules/moduleName').name```.
 It's all up to you and how deep you want to go with the modularity.

 ### Adding Third Party Vendor JS and CSS files to the pipeline
+NOTE: ```Vendor.js``` is meant strictly for third party libraries that cannot be installed using ```npm install``` or ```bower install``` and are thus difficult to use with Angular's Dependency Injection.
+You should use one of those two methods primarily for installing third party libraries so that you can easily inject them into your modules.
+If you have to manually install a library without NPM or Bower, or you can't inject the library into your app for whatever reason, then you should use this approach.

 Instead of bloating the index.html file with a list of scripts and link tags, all CSS and Javascript files from Vendors are bundled and concatenated into single ```vendor.css``` and ```vendor.js``` files using the Gulp pipeline.
 To add vendor files to your workflow, all you have to do is access the ```Gulpfile.js``` and add the relative path to the file from the ```libs``` directory to the appropriate location in the *"File Paths"* section.

 For CSS files, add the path to the *VendorCSS* workflow.
 For JS files, add the path to the *VendorJS* workflow.

-NOTE: This is meant strictly for third party libraries that cannot be installed using ```npm install``` or ```bower install```.
-You should use one of those two methods primarily for installing third party libraries so that you can easily inject them into your modules.

 ### Learning Resouces
 - https://github.com/curran/screencasts/tree/gh-pages/introToAngular